Dewyer/freecaster-grid/README.md

   - name: hal9002
     address: "http://hal9002:3037"
 ```

-# Docker
+# Testing
-There is a dockerized version available for testing, which enables to run multiple instances of freecaster-grid.
+There is a dockerized version available for testing, which enables to run multiple instances of freecaster-grid locally.
+This can be used to test the application as a whole.
 ```
 docker compose up --build
 ```